 On July 20, 2000, the San Francisco Oversight Division of the Office of Personnel Management (OPM) received a Fair Labor Standards Act (FLSA) claim from [claimant].
-The claimant believes he is owed payment for time traveled in connection with training during the period of April 19, 1997 to September 18, 1999.
-The claimant works with the [agency]in [agency's location].
-The claimant is a Quality Assurance Specialist (Aerospace), GS- 1910-11.
+The claimant believes she is owed payment for time traveled in connection with training during the period of September 7, 1997 to August 22, 1999.
+The claimant works with the [agency].
+The claimant is a Quality Assurance Specialist (Electronics), GS- 1910-11.
 Because of program changes in OPM, the San Francisco Oversight Division sent the claim to OPM's claims office in Washington, DC for processing on July 12, 2001.
-We accepted and decided his claim under section 4(f) of title 29 (FLSA), United States Code.
+We accepted and decided her claim under section 4(f) of title 29 (FLSA), United States Code.

-In reaching our FLSA decision, we have carefully reviewed all information furnished by the claimant and his agency.
-We also conducted a telephone interview with the claimant and the claimant's supervisor.
+In reaching our FLSA decision, we have carefully reviewed all information furnished by the claimant and her agency.
+We also conducted a telephone interview with the claimant's supervisor.